 How do the EC and pH affect my greenhouse cucumbers?

-Check out the unique drippers we have for growing cucumbers, or our super-precise dosing systems.
+Check out the unique drippers on offer for cucumber production, or our super-precise dosing systems.

 What are the benefits of Compensated Non-Leakage (CNL) drippers?

 Irrigation of soilless media needs short irrigation pulses (minutes).
-With CNL drippers, you increase Fertigation™ uniformity by saving the refilling time of the system and preventing system drainage that can cause uneven water distribution if done frequently.
-This means that all the drippers start and stop to drip at the same time.
+With CNL drippers, you increase Nutrigation™ uniformity by saving the refilling time of the system and preventing system drainage that can cause uneven water distribution if done frequently.
+This means that all the drippers start and stop at the same time.